 A report is sent to Credit Information Companies (CICs) at the beginning of each month with the details of the interest payments made for the past month.
 If the interest repayment is not made or partially paid, the CICs will reduce the credit rating.

 The minimum amount of loan is ₹25,000, and the maximum amount is restricted to ₹1 Crore.
 This maximum loan amount is cumulative across all loans you may have with Zerodha Capital Private Limited, including top-up loans, if any.
+The maximum loan that can be availed per day is ₹50 lakhs.

 Yes, the loans can be foreclosed and pre-paid at any time.
 For example, if the loan amount is repaid within 2 months, the interest on the loan must be paid only for 2 months.
 See How to make interest repayments?